 - Washing dishes

 - Dusting and sanitizing surfaces

 - Changing bed linens

 - Taking out trash

 These things can make all the difference in keeping a senior’s home clean and clutter-free, while helping them to continue to live independently at home.

 The Convenience of In-Home Care

-In-home care combines several different services that focus on providing non-medical services older adults need and deserve.
-If your elderly loved one is still capable of living independently but needs a little assistance with housekeeping and perhaps a little company too, a professional caregiver will help them stay comfortable and safe in their home as long as possible.
+In-home care combines several services that focus on providing nonmedical care and services older adults need and deserve.
+If your elderly loved one is still capable of living independently but requires a little assistance with housekeeping and perhaps a little company too, a professional caregiver will help them stay comfortable and safe in their home as long as possible.

 Contact Home Care Assistance of Dayton today to discuss in home care options for your senior loved one.

 Need In Home Care for Your Love One?